bmxdemo/bmxproject/logbook/postings/20170407_beam_fft/index.md

 The dashed red line is the same as the solid red line but does not include the effect of direct horn/sky or horn/ground coupling, the common name for which is spillover.
-You can see this makes a pretty big difference outside the main beam, especially at phi=0, theta=-50, where it's clear that sipllover dominates the reflected power.
+You can see this makes a pretty big difference outside the main beam, especially at phi=0, theta=-50, where it's clear that sipllover dominates over the reflected power.
 This is also evident in Fig 4 as the large -25 dB lobe at the left end of the plot.
 Since the way I included the effect of the horn was pretty kludgy (for instance, not taking into account reflections or coherent interference from path length differences) I expect that much of the beam structure that the